 Electronic Medical Records Boot Camp: Biostatistical methods for analyzing EMR data

-The most recent Electronic Medical Records Boot Camp was held on August 21 & September 12, 2023.
-Sign up below to hear about the next training!
+The next Electronic Medical Records Boot Camp is on August 22-23, 2024.
+Sign up below to hear about registration opening!

 The Electronic Medical Records Boot Camp is a two-day intensive boot camp of seminars and hands-on analytical sessions to provide an overview of electronic health data opportunities, statistical challenges, and latest techniques.